ehlesp/smallab-k8s-pve-guide/G004 - Host configuration 02 ~ UPS management with NUT.md

     $ apt install -y nut
     ~~~

-    In the `apt` output, notice the following lines pointing at an issue with the NUT service.

-    ~~~bash
-    Created symlink /etc/systemd/system/multi-user.target.wants/nut-monitor.service → /lib/systemd/system/nut-monitor.service.
-    Job for nut-monitor.service failed because the service did not take the steps required by its unit configuration.
-    See "systemctl status nut-monitor.service" and "journalctl -xe" for details.
-    Setting up nut-server (2.7.4-13) ...
-    Created symlink /etc/systemd/system/multi-user.target.wants/nut-server.service → /lib/systemd/system/nut-server.service.
-    nut-driver.service is a disabled or a static unit, not starting it.
-    ~~~

-    Don't worry about this during the `apt` installation, it's happening because you still have to configure NUT.

 4. You need to configure NUT properly so it can manage your UPS unit.
 There are several files to change, let's start editing `/etc/nut/nut.conf`.
 But before you change it, first make a backup of it.

     ~~~bash